Software

 Performance

 Performance matters.
-While it’s tough to compete with software that’s been refined for decades, EMerge still manages to carve out its niche.
+While it’s difficult to compete with software that’s been refined for decades, EMerge still manages to carve out its niche.

+EMerge is designed to be simple to install and use.
 Thanks to its lightweight design, small simulations run extremely fast on multi-threaded systems.
-And by leveraging powerful sparse solvers like PARDISO, UMFPACK, SuperLU, and cuDSS, performance limitations compared to commercial tools are minimal.
+And by leveraging powerful sparse solvers like PARDISO, UMFPACK, SuperLU, MUMPS, and cuDSS, performance limitations compared to commercial tools are minimal.

-For problems under 200k DoF, EMerge performs on par with commercial software.
-On very small simulations, it can even edge them out, though more benchmarking is still needed.
+For problems under 1M DoF, EMerge performs on par with commercial software.